Sad Woman, Happy Coffee

 The next morning, I stumbled downstairs and nuked my overnight cup of Happy, channelling that scrappy, waste-nothing spirit of my depression-era grandparents.

 It was…not great.
-But I thought, hey, it’s been in a pot all night, so of course it’s gonna be off.
+But I thought, hey, it’s been sitting in a pot all night, so of course it’s gonna be off.

 It was delicious.
 Surprisingly smooth and well-balanced.